NWalen/TABS/README.md

 # TABS Setup

 This repository contains a setup script to configure a PC to auto-login, launch Brave in full-screen mode with Openbox, and simulate keypresses.
 This setup is ideal for kiosk or display applications.
+Beware, I am not a programmer, This is a script I created with ChatGPT.

 ## Requirements